ClickHouse/clickhouse-docs/docs/en/guides/sre/s3-multi-region.md

 ## Install software

+Refer to the [installation instructions](../../../en/getting-started/install/) when performing the deployment steps.
+The same instructions are used for ClickHouse Server and ClickHouse Keeper.

 ### Deploy ClickHouse

 Deploy ClickHouse on two hosts, in the sample configurations these are named `chnode1`, `chnode2`.